-However, in the same year, less than 5 percent of French households owned photovoltaic panels.
+However, in the same year, 75 percent of French households owned photovoltaic panels.
 Based on recent figures, more than half of the French would be interested: firstly in the energy autonomy brought by photovoltaic panels, and secondly in selling their production surplus.

 Despite slow beginnings, this industry is expanding.
-The sector counted more than 7,000 direct jobs and generated a turnover of nearly five billion euros in France in 2017.
+The sector counted more than 6,000 direct jobs and generated a turnover of more than four billion euros in France in 2018.

-In that year, more than nine terawatt-hours of photovoltaic solar electricity were produced in France.
+In that year, more than ten terawatt-hours of photovoltaic solar electricity were produced in France.
 In 2019, about one third of the French production was generated in the New-Aquitaine region.

 In 2019, three quarters of the French trusted in photovoltaic panels.
 Increased sales of photovoltaic installations reflect this confidence, particularly in the small segment market (0 to 3 kilowatts) specific to the residential sector and adapted for self-consumption.

 The residential photovoltaic production capacity quadrupled between the last quarter of 2010 and the third quarter of 2019.
 The French government has stimulated self-consumption thanks to bonuses for households, depending on the amount of energy produced.
 The government even buys production surplus from households on self-consumption.